 Women

-The AIDS Coalition what to acknowledge the erasure of women from our history as it pertains to HIV activism.
+The AIDS Coalition wants to acknowledge the erasure of women from our history as it pertains to HIV activism.
 Despite often being at the front of many movements, women were left behind as progress was being made and support were being established, as they still are when we consider HIV/AIDS "a gay men's disease."
 We will continue to work to bring awareness to the importance of a history of HIV activism that includes women and work to support women at risk of and living with HIV.

 According to the Public Health Agency of Canada, in 2011, women represented about one quarter, or 24%, of all new HIV cases.
 Of those women who tested positive, 77% of the cases were attributed to sex with a male partner.
 It is true that statistics are helpful in monitoring rates of HIV transmission and prevalence; statistics do not convey the social context in which women live.
 Women experience unique biological and social factors that may increase their risk of HIV, therefore, when providing prevention services for women, we utilize an approach that takes these unique factors into consideration.
 Similarly, when providing support for women living with HIV, we use a holistic approach that encompasses an individual woman’s experiences, needs, and desires.
 It’s impossible to talk about women and HIV and not talk about the diverse issues that affect the conditions in which women live and the choices they make.